 (b) the following paragraphs 2a, 2b and 2c are inserted:

 "2a.
 The Authority shall periodically monitor relevant regulatory and supervisory developments and enforcement practices and relevant market developments in third countries for which equivalence decisions have been adopted by the Commission pursuant to the acts referred to in Article 1(2) in order to verify whether the criteria, on the basis of which those decisions have been taken and any conditions set out therein, are still fulfilled.
 It shall take into account the market relevance of the third countries concerned.
 The Authority may liaise with relevant authorities in the third countries.The Authority shall submit acountry specific confidential reports on its findings to the Commission on an annual basis with a particular focus on their implications for financial stability, market integrity, investor protection or the functioning of the internal market.
 When deciding on drawing up the report, the market relevance of the third country shall be taken into account.
-The Authority shall submit the reports at least every three years
+The Authority shall submit the reports at least every three years.

 Without prejudice to specific requirements set out in the acts referred to in Article 1(2) and subject to the conditions set out in the second sentence of paragraph 1, the Authority shall where possible cooperate with the relevant competent authorities, and where appropriate, also with resolution authorities, of third countries whose legal and supervisory regimes have been recognised as equivalent.
 That cooperation shall be pursued on the basis of administrative arrangements concluded with the relevant authorities of those third countries.
 When negotiating such administrative arrangements, the Authority shall seek to include provisions on the following: